College committee opportunities

 Below are the committees that need student members and their functions:

 Engineering Library Committee - 2 undergraduate students, 2 graduate students: This committee gathers feedback from fellow students to provide to the Director of the Engineering Library, provides their own feedback and suggestions and advises the Director of the Library on student opinion related to library policies, spaces, collections, websites, and digital services.

-Student Relations Committee - 2 undergraduate and/or graduate students: This committee cooperates with the Dean of the College of Engineering on student problems and, jointly with the Dean, oversees the welfare of the students in the College of Engineering.
-This committee selects the student Commencements speakers and gathers feedback regarding issues or challenges faced by engineering students.
+Engineering Student Relations Committee - 2 undergraduate students: This committee cooperates with the Dean of the College of Engineering on student problems and, jointly with the Dean, oversees the welfare of the students in the College of Engineering.
+This committee also plans for commencements and is an integral part of choosing commencement speakers.